 Moving away from the "Normal" and "Auto" player modes, Street Fighter Alpha 3 introduced multiple fighting styles (called "Isms") for the player to choose from, each including their own Super Gauge system, special abilities, color schemes, and traits:

-Returning from previous Street Fighter Alpha games, A-ism gives players a green three-level super gauge.
+Based on previous Street Fighter Alpha games (and known as Z-ism in some versions), A-ism gives players a green three-level super gauge.
 Players with A-ism have the most options for Super Combos (including powerful Max Super Combos which take up the entire super gauge).

 Unlike previous games in the series, in which the level of the Super Combo is determined by the number of punch/kick buttons pressed, Street Fighter Alpha 3 allows players to determine which level of Super Combo to use based on the strength of the button pressed (Light for one level, Medium for two levels, and Heavy for all three levels).

-While attacks dealt in V-ism deal less damage (and Alpha Counters take up 50% of the super gauge), players can determine the range of their attacks (Far Attacks vs. Close Attacks, usually determined by the distance between them and their opponent) based on the position of the joystick (creating some new mind-game opportunities and combo choices).
+While attacks dealt in V-ism deal less damage, players can determine the range of their attacks (Far Attacks vs. Close Attacks, usually determined by the distance between them and their opponent) based on the position of the joystick.
+This creates some new mind-game opportunities and combo choices.
+In addition, Alpha Counters now take up half of the super gauge.

 Similar to the system used in Super Street Fighter II Turbo, X-ism gives players a simple red super gauge.
-While they have less technical ability (such as being able to perform Air Blocks, Recovery Rolls, Alpha Counters, and Taunts) and less Super Combo options, as well as taking slightly more damage from attacks, players with X-ism can deal more damage from their attacks and can withstand more blocked attacks before getting Guard Crushed.
+While they have less technical ability (such as being able to perform Air Blocks, Recovery Rolls, Alpha Counters, and Taunts), less Super Combo options, and less damage resistance, players with X-ism can deal more damage from their attacks and can withstand more blocked attacks before getting Guard Crushed.

 The Final Boss version of M. Bison has a modified version of X-ism which gives him access to all technical abilities and Super Combo options in addition to his X-ism bonuses.